Big S.African insurers face $232 mln in claims from 500 virus-hit firms

 But in countries including Britain and the United States some of these claims have been rejected, prompting lawsuits or forcing regulators to step in to the fray.

-Ryan Woolley, ICA CEO, told journalists on Wednesday that its calculations showed their claims amounted to be between 3.5 billion rand and 4 billion rand in total, though it had offered the relevant insurers reduced amounts to settle the matter.
+Ryan Woolley, ICA CEO, told journalists on Wednesday that its calculations showed the claims by the firms ICA is representing amounted to between 3.5 billion rand and 4 billion rand, though it had offered the relevant insurers reduced amounts to settle the matter.

 ($1 = 17.2575 rand)